Morgritech/MT-arduino-stepper-control/README.md

 A [report](extras/dsdr1001%20Stepper%20Motor%20Control%20Equations%20Issue%2001%2012-09-2024.pdf) showing the equations and algorithms used in the library can be found in the "extras" folder.

 Overall, the library is relatively easy to use, and requires very little setup especially if mostly using the built-in defaults.
-See the "examples" folder for how to get started on using the library.
+See the [examples](examples) folder for how to get started on using the library.

 This library can be installed via the Arduino Library Manager.